Europe Union

 Software team delivery for nearshore and offshore models – practical approach

-With remote work gaining popularity, there are numerous new software houses appearing all over the world that offer quick-win solutions for companies looking for software development support, either in the team extension or full project support models.
+With remote work gaining popularity, numerous new software houses worldwide offer quick-win solutions for companies looking for software development support, either in the team extension or full project support models.
 In this article, you will read how to create and deliver a successful and efficient software team for nearshore and offshore models.
 You will learn about a practical approach to the business process, core processes, app development, team setup, and team delivery.

 Nearshore and offshore software development teams

-Creating such a team properly needs, however, a strong base with previous experience in setting up such teams, managing them throughout the delivery phase, and ramping down once a project is implemented.
+Creating such a team properly requires a strong base with experience setting up such teams, managing them throughout the delivery phase, and ramping down once a project is implemented.
 Based on our previous experience in delivering such teams at DAC.digital we can share some details and suggestions for all companies which would like to follow good practices in custom software development and nearshore or offshore team delivery.

 What are the steps involved in software development?